Grenosaurus/SystemSpec/README.md

 # SystemSpec
 Program gives system spec details (CPU, RAM, GPU, Disk, ...).
 The program can be used to test the benchmarking of a specific program.
-Program is operated in the following method
+Program is operated in the following method, depending on the operating system (OS).

 Windows: